andrew-sha/pyec/README.md

 use this ECDSA in production**.
 In applications where security is critical, refer instead to an industry-grade cryptography library.

 ## Installation
-This library is currently not available as a PyPI wheel.
+This library is currently not available on PyPI.
 To install, clone the repository:
 ```bash
 git clone https://github.com/andrew-sha/pyec.git
 cd pyec/